-The Company classifies its financial assets and financial liabilities in the following measurement categories i) those to be measured subsequently at fair value through profit or loss (FVTPL); ii) those to be measured at amortized cost.
+The Company classifies its financial assets and financial liabilities in the following measurement categories i) those to be measured subsequently at fair value through profit or loss (FVTPL); ii) those to be measured subsequently at fair value through other comprehensive income (FVOCI); and iii) those to be measured at amortized cost.
 The classification of financial assets depends on the business model for managing the financial assets and the contractual terms of the cash flows.
-Financial liabilities are classified as those to be measured at amortized cost unless they are designated as those to be measured at FVTPL (irrevocable election at the time of recognition).
+Financial liabilities are classified as those to be measured at amortized cost unless they are designated as those to be measured subsequently at FVTPL (irrevocable election at the time of recognition).
 For assets and liabilities measured at fair value, gains and losses are either recorded in profit or loss or other comprehensive income.